datum-cloud/awesome-alt-clouds/README.md

 - [Stytch](https://stytch.com/) - Provides APIs and SDKs for passwordless authentication, including email magic links, SMS passcodes, and biometrics.
 - [WorkOS](https://workos.com/) - Offers enterprise-ready authentication solutions, including single sign-on and directory synchronization.

-## 💰 Monetization & Customer Clouds
+## 💰 Monetization and Commerce Clouds

-Services that provide billing, subscription management, and customer relationship solutions to help businesses monetize their products and manage customer interactions.
+Services that provide billing, subscription management, eCommerce and customer relationship solutions to help businesses monetize their products and manage customer interactions.

 - [Amberflo](https://www.amberflo.io/) - Provides a cloud-native platform for metering and billing, enabling businesses to implement usage-based pricing models with real-time insights.
-- [Clarify](https://www.getclarify.ai/) - An AI-native CRM that unifies customer data, automates tasks, and provides actionable insights to enhance customer relationships.
-- [Day.ai](https://day.ai/) - An AI-native CRM that promises to bring customers into every decision by focusing on People, Pipelines, and Pages.
 - [Lago](https://www.getlago.com/) - An open-source metering and usage-based billing platform designed for transparency and developer experience.
+- [Lemon Squeezy](https://www.lemonsqueezy.com/) - Lemon Squeezy is the all-in-one platform for SaaS that provides payments, tax & subscriptions.
 - [Maxio](https://www.maxio.com/) - Provides billing and financial operations solutions for B2B SaaS companies, helping to streamline revenue management.
 - [Metronome](https://metronome.com/) - Offers a usage-based billing platform that simplifies billing operations and supports various pricing models.
+- [Mirakl](https://www.mirakl.com/) - Mirakl powers platforms by connecting businesses, sellers, systems, partners, data and consumers.
 - [Orb](https://www.withorb.com/) - Delivers a usage-based subscription management platform that enables flexible pricing and seamless billing.
 - [Recurly](https://recurly.com/) - Provides subscription management software and recurring billing solutions for businesses of all sizes.
-- [Salesforce Revenue Cloud](https://www.salesforce.com/products/revenue-cloud/overview/) - A suite of tools for managing the entire revenue lifecycle, including quoting, billing, and revenue recognition.
+- [Shopify](https://www.shopify.com/) - An all-in-one commerce platform to start, run, and grow a business.
 - [Stripe](https://stripe.com/) - A financial infrastructure platform that enables businesses to accept payments, manage subscriptions, and handle billing operations.
 - [Togai](https://www.togai.com/) - Provides billing infrastructure for usage-based pricing, supporting complex billing scenarios with real-time analytics.

+## Customer and Marketing Clouds

+Services that help businesses build and track relationships with users and customers across channels.

+- [Attio](https://attio.com/) - An AI-native CRM where you can design workflows, integrate your data and build detailed reports.
+- [Clarify](https://www.getclarify.ai/) - An AI-native CRM that unifies customer data, automates tasks, and provides actionable insights to enhance customer relationships.
+- [Customer.io](https://www.customer.io/) - A unified view of your audience and a single place where unlimited, real-time data can power more effective engagement.
+- [Front](https://front.com/) - An AI-powered customer service platform for teams who know great CX drives revenue.
+- [Day.ai](https://day.ai/) - An AI-native CRM that promises to bring customers into every decision by focusing on People, Pipelines, and Pages.
+- [Helpscout](https://www.helpscout.com/) - A customer communication platform for businesses that want to treat customers like people.
+- [Hubspot](https://www.hubspot.com/) - An AI-powered customer platform to connect your marketing, sales, and customer service.
+- [Klaviyo](https://www.klaviyo.com) - A CRM built for B2C that combines marketing, service, and analytics—for real-time personalization, smarter decisions, and seamless growth.
+- [Salesforce Revenue Cloud](https://www.salesforce.com/products/revenue-cloud/overview/) - A suite of tools for managing the entire revenue lifecycle, including quoting, billing, and revenue recognition.
+- [Zendesk](https://www.zendesk.com/) - A platform that makes it easy for companies and customers to create connections.

-## 📡 IoT / Communications Clouds
+## 📡 IoT, Communications, and Media Clouds

 Services that provide connectivity, device management, and communication solutions for Internet of Things (IoT) applications.

 - [1NCE](https://www.1nce.com/en-us/) - Offers flat-rate global cellular connectivity for IoT devices, including SIM management and low-bandwidth data plans designed for scale.
 - [Hologram](https://www.hologram.io/) - Provides global IoT SIM cards and eUICC technology with a cloud-native dashboard for managing devices and data usage across carriers.
+- [Mux](https://www.mux.com) - Mux solves the hard problems software teams face when building video, from live-streaming platforms to on-demand video catalogs and anything in between.
 - [Onomondo](https://onomondo.com/) - A full-stack connectivity platform for IoT with a single global SIM, advanced network control, and transparent pricing.
 - [Particle](https://www.particle.io/) - An integrated IoT platform offering hardware, firmware, and cloud connectivity tools for building and scaling connected products.
 - [Qubitro](https://www.qubitro.com/) - A device-to-cloud data platform for IoT that helps developers collect, analyze, and act on sensor data with minimal setup.